aio-libs/aiomonitor/docs/tutorial.rst

 You may also open your web browser and navigate to http://localhost:20102 .
-This will show a web-based UI to inspect the currently running tasks and terminated tasks, includign their recursive stack traces.
+This will show a web-based UI to inspect the currently running tasks and terminated tasks, including their recursive stack traces.
 You can also cancel specific tasks there.

 To see the recursive task creation and termination history, you should pass ``hook_task_factory=True`` to the ``start_monitor()`` function.